Care Guides > What is an EMI Unit in a Care Home?

 The cost of EMI care

-Our data shows that the average cost of self-funded residential dementia care in a care home is £1,430 per week.
-This works out at £6,197 a month and £74,360 a year.
-Meanwhile, self-funded nursing dementia care is £1,585 per week.
-This works out at £6,868 a month and £82,420 a year.
+Our internal data shows that the average cost of self-funded residential dementia care in a care home is £1,430 per week, £61,97 per month, and £74,360 per year.
+Meanwhile, self-funded nursing dementia care is £1,585 per week, £6,868 per month, and £82,420 per year.

 Who pays for EMI care?

 EMI care is a form of dementia care.
-In the majority of cases, the person with dementia will need to pay for their own care and support.
+In the majority of cases, the person living with dementia will need to pay for their own care and support.

 Search Our EMI Care Homes